kulgan/flaskdoc/docs/source/examples.rst

     $ flaskdoc start -n inventory

-Visit http://localhost:{port}/swagger-ui to see the SwaggerUI or http://localhost:{port}/swagger-ui/redoc to see the redoc version
+Visit http://localhost:15172/docs to see the UI